-Since the inception of Personal Training Biz a couple years ago, I’ve received too many emails and Facebook messages to count asking me many different questions.
+Since the inception of Personal Training Biz in early 2015, I’ve received too many emails, DM’s, and Facebook messages to count asking me many different questions.

 One of the questions that gets asked the most is simply, “Hey Mark, how do I offer my service?”